willwin4sure/vault/📈Microeconomics II/Optimization.md

 This ratio of marginal benefit per marginal cost is precisely $\lambda ^{*}$, which we call the ==shadow value==: it's how much extra benefit $f$ you get per incurred cost $g$ (imagine $f$ was utility and $g$ budget).
 Again, all variables must have the same shadow value.

-Suppose you solved the optimization problem for various values of $c$ and got optimal values
+In other words: suppose you solved the optimization problem for various values of $c$ and got optimal values
 $$
 V(c)=f(\mathbf{x}^{*}(c)),
 $$